-Dalhousie Castle wedding photos
+Dalhousie Castle Wedding

 Family and friends from around the World had gathered for the union of Helen and Bram.
 And it was a truly international feel to this amazing wedding day.
 Helen was born in America to Swiss parents and Bram is Belgian.
 It was great to see a few guests wearing traditional Swiss outfits and at times it felt quite surreal to be in a Scottish Castle listening to so many people speaking German!